computations/SunStar/doc/writeup.md

 The other strategy to generate weight schedules is to generate them randomly.
 This strategy works by generating a list of numbers from a uniform distribution from 0 to 1.
+After a schedule generated and assigned, the leaf edges need to be adjusted to ensure ultrametricity.
 These numbers are then used as the schedule for a run of STAR.

 Implementation
 ===============================================================================